nodejs/node/doc/api/fs.md

 added: v0.1.93
 -->

-Emitted when the `ReadStream`'s underlying file descriptor has been closed using the `fs.close()` method.
+Emitted when the `ReadStream`'s underlying file descriptor has been closed.

 ### Event: 'open'
 <!-- YAML